radio0but/amiibocardscript/README.md

 ### Windows

+these instruction are for executing the GTK version on windows for advance user only otherwize use the Qt version.

 1. Install Python from [the official website](https://www.python.org/downloads/).
 2. Install GTK 3 from [this link](https://www.gtk.org/docs/installations/windows/).
 3. Install Python dependencies with the following command:

+You might also be able to use WSL

 ```bash
 pip install requests pillow PyGObject